BenSweet-developer/key-value-CRD-nodejs/README.md

-# Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations
+# Build a file-based key-value data store that supports the basic CRD (create, read and delete) operations

 Developing Platform:
   NodeJs: 12.3.1